Unreal Media Server supports UMS protocol for

 to the container format needed by these players and sends these streams via streaming protocols supported by these players.

-For example, the same H.264/AAC stream, coming from live encoder via RTSP protocol and encapsulated in RTP packaging,
+For example, the same H.264 stream, coming from live encoder via RTSP or WebRTC protocol and encapsulated in RTP packaging,

-can be served at the same time to iPADs/iPhones via HLS protocol (MPEG2-TS container); to Flash players via RTMP protocol (FLV container);
+can be served at the same time to HTML5 <video> WebRTC players in web browsers via WebRTC protocol (RTP container), to HTML5 <video> MSE players in web browsers via WebSocket protocol (video/mp4 ISO BMFF container), to iPADs/iPhones via HLS protocol (MPEG2-TS container); to Flash players via RTMP protocol (FLV container);

-and similarly to Silverlight, Unreal Media Player, STBs, via their protocol/container formats.
+and similarly to Silverlight, Unreal Media Player, STBs, via appropriate protocol/container formats.

-Unreal Streaming Media Player can receive UMS streams in unicast mode over
+Unreal Streaming Media Player and its browser plugin can play UMS streams in unicast mode over

 TCP, RTP(UDP) and HTTP(S) transports, and in multicast mode over RTP(UDP)